 When you lose your job you should register as unemployed with your local Intreo centre or Social Welfare Branch Office even if you do not qualify for an unemployment payment.
 You may be able to sign on for credited PRSI contributions so that you do not have a break in your social insurance record.

 You may be entitled to a tax refund if you have been out of work for some time.

-Note: Since 1 January 2019 you will no longer receive a P45 when you lose your job.
-Under Revenue’s PAYE Moderisation programme, P45s were abolished and replaced with an online system.
-Now, when you leave a job your employer will enter your leaving date and details of your final pay and deductions into Revenue’s online system and you can access these details through Revenue’s myAccount.
+You will no longer receive a P45 when you lose your job.
+Your employer will notify Revenue of your leaving date and details of your final pay and deductions through Revenue’s online system.
+You can view these details through Revenue’s myAccount.

 Looking for work

 There are different ways to help you find a job.
 These include:

 - Recruitment agencies

 There also are different organisations which can help you.
 You should register with your local Intreo Centre or Social Welfare Branch Office for information about job vacancies.
 Its services also include career guidance and information about training courses.